Browse topics

 Build your own

 Applets are not a closed list.
 The same SDK that ships the built-in WordPress, Database, and Docs applets is available to anyone who wants to add a new one.
-A custom applet can be a resource (a saved connection with its own settings page, background sync, and widgets) or a tool (a launcher and an ephemeral session UI).
+A custom applet can be a resource (a saved connection with its own settings page, background sync, and widgets) or a utility applet (a launcher and an ephemeral session UI).
 You ship it as a RightPlace add-on, install it into any project, and it behaves like the built-ins.

 Start here: